 2. Physical discomfort

 An illness or physical condition can make it hard for babies to sleep due to pain or discomfort.
-Difficulties due to teething, infections, or other diseases could make your baby cry and wake up from sleep.
+It’s important to ensure the baby is comfortable by checking for signs of discomfort, as difficulties due to teething, fever, ear infections, or other diseases could make your baby cry and wake up from sleep.
+Additionally, babies experience disturbed sleep if they have allergies such as runny nose and itchy eyes.

 3. Separation anxiety